raevilman/the-rd-notes/content/notes/cloud/vercel/debug-vercel-serverless-functions-locally.md

 is_published: true
 show_in_recent: true
 is_project: false
-tags: debug, node, api, vercel, serverless, functions
+tags: node, api, vercel, debugging
 ---

 This note is about how I managed to debug Vercel Serverless Functions locally.